 Less is More for Simple, Natural Christmas Decor

 It can be fun to see the glitzed and glammed homes, but that doesn’t mean you need to go all out on your own home.
 A few meaningful, symbolic pieces can celebrate the holiday while keeping cleanup and storage easy.

 Save the money you’d spend on 20,000 twinkle lights or a dozen poinsettia pots sprinkled all over the living room to instead pay down debt, save for vacation, or give a family in need a holiday of their own that they couldn’t otherwise afford.

 Another important reason to choose natural elements in your decorating is the toxic load of many conventional holiday decorations.
 From lead to harmful plastics to the dangers of glitter, here’s why you should be mindful of what toxins are in many decorations.

 Here are the best ways to avoid expensive (and unsafe) decorations and opt for the beauty and simplicity of natural materials.

 Bring the Outdoors In

 Create your own landscapes inside an old apothecary or mason jar… spread cotton on the bottom and get creative with your still life.
 Simple, beautiful evergreens make a statement and can be planted outside for year round greenery.

-- Magnolia leaves – table tops, chandeliers
+- Magnolia leaves for table tops or twined around chandeliers

 - Boughs of holly and pine